-If you have been arrested or the police want to talk to you about a crime, you need someone at your side to look out for your rights and best interests.
-It’s essential that you speak up and invoke your right to have a felony lawyer from Oakland, CA present before any type of questioning takes place.
+If you have been arrested or the police want to talk to you about a crime, you need our Oakland, CA, felony lawyer to look out for your rights and best interests.
+You must speak up and invoke your right to have a felony lawyer from Oakland, CA, present before any questioning takes place.
 Remember, the police are skilled at manipulating a situation to get the information they want.
 You have to be one step ahead.

 If you need criminal defense, Hallinan Law Firm can provide you with an experienced and highly capable felony lawyer Oakland, CA clients trust.
 Call our office today.

 Working with a felony lawyer Oakland, CA clients recommend can help in taking action if you find yourself facing felony charges.
 If you have been arrested, or law enforcement would like to question you, it will be vital that you avoid making any missteps.
 Be aware that speaking with law enforcement can potentially be damaging and, in some cases, can further incriminate you.
 Hallinan Law Firm is here to help you ensure that your case is handled in the way that it should be.